 Interaction Laboratory: Research (Elective, Spring Semester) PSKL3139

-The aim of this elective course is to provide a research experience with a developmental perspective on social interaction, human-computer interaction, human evolution, and culture, to successful undergraduate students aiming specifically at academic graduate education.
-A student who successfully completes the course will directly contribute to an academic publication at the end of the semester.
+This elective course aims to provide a research experience with a developmental perspective on social interaction, human-computer interaction, human evolution, and culture, to successful undergraduate students aiming specifically at academic graduate education.
+A student who completes the course will directly contribute to an academic publication at the end of the semester.

 This course is only open to students who have passed the course, Interaction Laboratory: Seminar, with a grade of BB and above.